rajdipthepower/Machine-Learning/ML Implementations from scratch/Readme.md

 * **Benchmarking:** Scikit-Learn

 ## 🏃 Execution
-To run these notebooks:
 1. Clone the repository.
-2. Ensure all notebooks are in the `Machine-Learning-Assignments/` folder.
+2. Ensure all notebooks and the assignment PDF are in the `Machine-Learning-Assignments/` folder.
 3. Install dependencies:
 ```bash
 pip install numpy pandas matplotlib seaborn scikit-learn